GoogleCloudPlatform/platform-engineering/reference-architectures/sandboxes/README.md

 ### Examples

-The examples directory contains a sample Terraform deployment for deploying the refrence architecture and command-line tool to exercise the automated creation of developer sandboxes.
+The `/examples` directory contains a sample Terraform deployment for deploying the reference architecture and command-line tool to exercise the automated creation of developer sandboxes.
 The examples are intended to provide you a starting point so you can incorporate the reference architecure into your infrastructure.

 #### GCP Sandboxes